students thrive in a model of authentic learning. In this hands-on, rich, thematic, choice-based curriculum learners engage

 States, hundreds of successful Forest Schools operate in Europe, Australia and other countries.
 You can

 learn details about all that here: Forest Schools.
-This program begins Earth Day Spring 2017.

-This program is consistent with our philosophy and mission to follow and serve the interests of gifted
+This program is consistent with our philosophy and mission to follow and serve the interests of gifted students.

-and the natural world.
+natural world.
 We see students come alive and at the same time centered and focused in the woods.
 We've

 seen this in all of the many classes we've presented in nature from the very inception of our program.
 In